leoduan/leoduan.github.io/index.md

 NeurIPS

 # Contact Info
-Interesting in working with me?
+Interested in working with me?
 Send me an email!
 _li dot duan at ufl dot edu_